chengggkk/century-pay-2025/README.md

     With Discord integration, users can:
     -   Share a **"Mint"** button with others to let them mint NFTs easily.
     -   `@Tag` other users to seamlessly transfer NFTs within the chat.
 -   **🔒 ZK Integration**: Users can now generate zero-knowledge proofs (ZKPs) to interact with smart contracts seamlessly.
-Century Pay 2025 includes pre-built ZK circuits: Please checkout out [circuits](./circuits/README.md).
+Century Pay 2025 includes pre-built ZK circuits: Please checkout out [circuits](./circuits/README.md) and [contracts](./contracts/README.md) explanation.
 It makes ZK applications more accessible and easy to use within familiar platforms like Discord.

 ## Technology Stack